Wesley Chapel – Lydia, South Carolina

 South Carolina | SC Picture Project | Darlington County Photos | Wesley Chapel

 Wesley Chapel United Methodist Church in Lydia is not only the oldest Methodist church in Darlington County, but one of the oldest in South Carolina.
-The church began in 1789 about a mile and a half north of the present location as a camp meeting site.
-Methodism in rural parts of the United States sprang from outdoor meeting sites known a “camps” where preachers would travel in circuits to conduct worship.
+The church began in 1789 about a mile-and-a-half north of the present location as a camp meeting site.
+Methodism in rural parts of the United States spread through outdoor meeting sites known a “camps” where preachers would travel in circuits to conduct worship.
 Baptists had established this part of the Pee Dee region 50 years earlier, and when Methodists arrived seeking converts, they were the first non-Baptists to settle here.

 The church was originally called Gully Church, and its members built their first meeting house in 1802.
 In 1832 the church acquired land at the present site and rebuilt, changing its name to Wesley Chapel in 1834.
 The current building was constructed in 1908 and remains a significant piece of religious history in the Pee Dee.

 Below is an article that was contributed to the South Carolina Picture Project by Bill Segars of Hartsville.
 It originally appeared in his local paper, The Darlington New & Press.
 It was published in October of 2015.

 In last week’s “Church of the Week” we learned about the community of Lydia on the western border of Darlington County and how the economic times helped to shape the history of Mt.
 Elon Baptist Church.
 In this week’s church, Wesley Chapel United Methodist, we’ll see that the church was impacted by the same economic events with a very important additional influence.
 The growth and evolution of Methodism in South Carolina played a vital part in not only the beliefs of the Methodist Church, but also how members worshiped and the facilities they used.